openhab/openhabian/docs/openhabian.md

 Use menu option 54 to copy your active backup card back to the new one and switch back as soon as possible.

 ### Tailscale VPN network
-Tailscale is management toolset to build a WireGuard based VPN between various systems you can use if you want to connect to openHAB(ian) instances outside your LAN that you need to connect to over Internet.
+Tailscale is management toolset to establish a WireGuard based VPN between multiple systems if you want to connect to openHAB(ian) instances outside your LAN over Internet.
-It'll take care
+It'll take care to detect and open ports when you and your peers are located behind firewalls.
 [Download the client](https://tailscale.com/download) and eventually get the free Solo service plan from Tailscale, that's free for private use.
-The free service will automatically be used when you fire up your first VPN node.
+The free service will automatically be selected when you fire up your first VPN node.
 The Windows client has a link to the admin console where you can create pre-auth one-time keys that you can put as the `preauthkey` into `openhabian.conf` to automatically deploy remote openHABian nodes (unattended install) and have them join the VPN.